 Flash mob street teams require a rehearsal day to ensure the activation is well coordinated.

-Costumed character street team is defined as brand ambassadors in unique outfits to generate on-the-street attention and drive consumer engagement.
+Costumed character street team is consists of brand ambassadors in unique outfits to generate on-the-street attention and consumer engagement.

-Note that costumed characters often need a dedicated handler to guide them to ensure they all goes well with the activation.
+Note that each costumed character need a dedicated handler to guide them to ensure they don't knock into people on city sidewalks.

-An experiential street team is defined as brand ambassadors equipped with props, games, apps, equipment, and other activities to engage the public.
+An experiential street team are brand ambassadors equipped with props, games, apps, equipment, and other activities to engage the public.

-Event ambush street teams are defined as the deployment of street teams near festivals, concerts and/or sports events that are not officially sponsored by a brand.
+Event ambush street teams are defined as the deployment of street teams near festivals, concerts and/or sports events that are not officially sponsored your brand.

-Retail Street Team is defined as the deployment of ambassadors to promote retail, restaurant, popups, or other types of establishments.
+Retail Street Team is the deployment of ambassadors to promote retail, restaurant, popups, or other types of establishments.